 At Engage Nova Scotia we believe that if we treasure it, we should measure it.
 And that’s particularly true when it comes to quality of life.

-That’s why we are advancing a Nova Scotia Quality of Life initiative – built on the Canadian Index of Wellbeing framework, starting with a Quality of Life Index report to be released in this spring.
+That’s why we are advancing a Nova Scotia Quality of Life initiative – built on the Canadian Index of Wellbeing framework, starting with a Quality of Life Index report, released in June 2018, and a Quality of Life Survey, launched in April 2019.
 It will examine a wide range of topics that matter to Nova Scotians and compare them to national results, so they can be measured, tracked and improved.

 These topics are clustered in eight “domains” – healthy populations, living standards, education, environment, community vitality, time use, democratic engagement, and leisure and culture.